dewinterjack/bank-statement-validator/README.md

 ```

 Create a [trigger.dev account](https://cloud.trigger.dev/) if you don't have one.
+If you are not in the trigger project (would need an invitation) you will need to create a new project and change the project id in the `trigger.config.ts` file.

 [Create a development API key](https://trigger.dev/docs/apikeys) and set it in the `.env` file.